Davang/Davang/readmes/GIT.md

 ## Branch strategy

-Git flow is used as branch strategy, branch naming is discussed in the next section.
+Git flow is used as branch strategy.
+Check branc naming section for more information.

 ## Branch naming